 For the Consumer Segment, Corporate Members of each subsegment shall elect its Representatives.
 Subject to paragraph (j) below, for any subsegment in which there are no Corporate Members, the Board shall appoint such Representatives.
 For the Residential, Commercial and Industrial subsegments, the TAC Representative seats are as follows:

-Two Representatives of Industrial Consumers;
+Up to Three Representatives of Industrial Consumers, which must include no more than one Representative of Virtual Currency Mining Consumers;

 One Representative of Small Commercial Consumers;